lpmi-13/packer_ansible_inspec_terraform_digitalocean/readme.md

 ## Usage

 1. Clone this repo
-2. Add your Digital Ocean API key to terraform/terraform.tfvars
-3. Validate Packer using : `packer validate -var-file=packer/variables.json packer/server.json`
+1. Validate Packer using : `packer validate -var-file=packer/variables.json packer/server.json`
 (packer evaluates the file paths in the server.json from where the `packer validate`  command is run, so that might be the cause of an error if you run it in the wrong place)
-4. Build the AMI with Packer using : `packer build -var-file=packer/variables.json packer/server.json`
+1. Build the snapshot image with Packer using : `packer build -var-file=packer/variables.json packer/server.json`
-(be sure that the `API_TOKEN` environment variable has been exported first, or it will fail)
+(be sure that the `DIGITALOCEAN_API_TOKEN` environment variable has been exported first, or it will fail)
-5. Deploy the image with Terraform using:
+1. Deploy the image with Terraform using:
 * `cd /terraform`

+(be sure that the `TF_VAR_do_api_token` environment variable has been exported and set to the same value as `DIGITALOCEAN_API_TOKEN`)
 * `terraform init`
 * `terraform apply`